"""Core molecular dynamics state and operations."""

 Args:

-KE: Initial kinetic energy of the system
+KE: Initial kinetic energy per system, shape [n_systems]

-kT: Target temperature in energy units
+kT: Target temperature in energy units, shape [n_systems] or scalar

 Returns: